redqueenxyz/cryptoFinance/README.md

 * **Goal**: Use Iconomi's robust [DAA architecture](https://www.iconomi.net/arrays) to quickly launch a simple quantitative fund, demonstrating Markowitz Portfolio Theory.
 * **Strategy**: *Modern portfolio theory (MPT)*, or *mean-variance analysis*, is a mathematical framework for assembling a portfolio of assets such that the expected return is maximized for a given level of risk, defined as variance.
 Its key insight is that an asset's risk and return should not be assessed by itself, but by how it contributes to a portfolio's overall risk and return.
 * **Origin**: Economist Harry Markowitz introduced MPT in a 1952 essay, for which he was later awarded a Nobel Prize in Economics.
 * **Reasoning**: MPT has occasionally been bashed for being more theoretical than practical, which is reasonable since [pure MPT portfolios are highly sensitive to intercorrelation, the latest historical returns, and linear market assumptions](https://www.quora.com/Why-is-modern-portfolio-theory-wrong/answer/Gaurav-Chakravorty?srid=hGdJD).
 Generally, investors use MPT as a tool to assist in portfolio planning, but we intend to publish this portfolio to act as an active, investable market benchmark from which other investors could take insights from or build upon.
-Simply put; any technical trader should be usig a [continuously rebalanced Markowitz portfolio](http://www.math.ust.hk/~makchen/MAFS5140/Chap4.pdf) as a benchmark for optimal market return given risk at a given point in time.
+Simply put; any technical trader should be using a [continuously rebalanced Markowitz portfolio](http://www.math.ust.hk/~makchen/MAFS5140/Chap4.pdf) as a benchmark for optimal market return given risk at a given point in time.
 * **Process**:
     * Step 1: Data Acquisition
         * Discover relevant historical datasets to generate initial portfolio model.
         * Organize data into refreshable sources and pipelines, allowing the algorithm to leverage new data on demand.
         * Build these pipelines into an Analytics warehouse like [Google Cloud Platform](https://cloud.google.com/bigquery/), for ease of use and scalability.
     * Step 2: Data Preparation
-        * Clean and interpolate data to ensure highest data fidelity and algorithmic effeciency.
+        * Clean and interpolate data to ensure highest data fidelity and algorithmic efficiency.
-        * Batch compute covariant matrices, historical mean returns, saving/reusing values for algorithmic effeciency.
+        * Batch compute covariant matrices, historical mean returns, saving/reusing values for algorithmic efficiency.
         * (*Optional*) Potentially incorporate PCA (Principal Component Analysis) to examine independent underlying performance, accounting for intercorrelation of underlying assets.
         * (*Optional*) Also incorporate other [mathematical constraints](http://www.math.ust.hk/~makchen/MAFS5140/Chap4.pdf) to limit maximum weights, disallow short selling, etc.
         * (*Optional*) Use same data and algorithm to construct other portfolios for different edge cases on the effeicent frontier such as: **Lowest Risk Portfolio**, **Highest Risk Portfolio**,  etc.
-        * Build these metric analyses on [Jupyter](https://cloud.google.com/datalab/) to scale computation effeciently, and save results.
+        * Build these metric analyses on [Jupyter](https://cloud.google.com/datalab/) to scale computation efficiently, and save results.
         * Use saved results to a sub dataset for quick portfolio generation by calling a [Google Cloud Function](https://cloud.google.com/functions/).
     * Step 3: Data Application
         * Build a rudimentary back testing / live testing system to ensure ongoing success of this methodology.